Climate Change

 SEKISUI CHEMICAL Group has formulated a medium-term greenhouse gas emission reduction plan in line with targets established at COP21 (the 21st Conference of the United Nations Framework Convention on Climate Change).

 We are identifying and disclosing the effects in terms of risks and opportunities that climate change will have on business continuity in line with science-based scenarios aimed at the achievement of the ambitious goals of the Paris Agreement, which are based on Science Based Targets (SBT).
 Moreover, we reflect these factors into our business plans and emission reduction targets.
 Concerning emissions, SEKISUI CHEMICAL is engaged in reducing greenhouse gas emissions at every stage, from the procurement of raw materials to development, manufacturing, transport, and use.
 We monitor these emissions throughout the entire supply chain.
-This does not only include our own business sites, but also raw material suppliers as well as the use of our products after being sold.
+This does not only includes our own business sites, but also raw material suppliers as well as the use of our products after being sold.
 Steps are then taken to publicly disclose the findings.

 • 11-31